tdreid/steem-skiff/README.md

     -t, --type <type>  type of wif; can be posting, active, or owner. (default: posting) -h, --help         output usage information

+  Remarks:

+  <mode> can be either password or wif
 ```

 ### get-posts